|

 families.
 Sometimes included are

 occupations and migration notes.
-The
+Though

-Though in German, because of the way the
+in German, because of the way the books are organized, it is relatively

-easy for non-German speakers to glean
+easy for non-German speakers to glean information about

-information about their families.
-Map after Schneider 2003
+after Schneider 2003

 Available at the